pushtype/push_type_demo/README.md

 ## How to use this demo

-The demo can be deployed to Heroku for free:
+The demo can be deployed to Heroku for free...

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/pushtype/push_type_demo)